openshift/training/beta-4-setup.md

 **Note:** You can delete most resources using "--all" but there is *no sanity check*.
 Be careful.

-## Adding Nodes
-We are getting ready to build out our complete environment and add more infrastructure.
-We will begin by adding our other two nodes.

-It is extremely easy to add nodes to an existing OpenShift environment.
-Return to a `root` terminal on your master.

-### Modifying the Ansible Configuration
-On your master, edit the `/etc/ansible/hosts` file and uncomment the nodes, or add them as appropriate for your DNS/hostnames.

-Then, run the ansible playbook again:

-    ansible-playbook ~/openshift-ansible/playbooks/byo/config.yml

-Once the installer is finished, you can check the status of your environment (nodes) with `osc get nodes`.
-You'll see something like:

-    NAME                      LABELS        STATUS
-    ose3-master.example.com   Schedulable   <none>    Ready
-    ose3-node1.example.com    Schedulable   <none>    Ready
-    ose3-node2.example.com    Schedulable   <none>    Ready

 ## Services
 From the [Kubernetes